 Other longstanding favorites include Quinn’s, where ramen is served in an old diner and Dogwood, a neighborhood bar steps from the Roundhouse with a fun atmosphere.
 On any given night, you may be treated to live music at either of these laid-back, more local joints that also boast great food.

-For dinner in Beacon, our go-to spot is The Hop, serving up craft beer and fancy (“artisanal”) pub fare.
-They have 15 rotating tap lines, and a limited bottle and can selection.
-Our favorite menu item here is the vegan rueben, which can easily be split between two people with a couple appetizers.
-(We’re guessing that’s the case with many of their sandwiches.)
-Dogwood is another good bar & restaurant with a similar feel, great food and beer, and is right down the street from the hotel.
-On some nights, live music is booked in their back room, making this your best bet for late night fun in Beacon.
-For a more upscale dining experience, look no further than Roundhouse Beacon’s Restaurant.
+For an upscale dining experience, look no further than Roundhouse Beacon’s Restaurant.
 The dining room itself feels like a work of art – a beautifully repurposed industrial space, overlooking the waterfall that once powered the water mill in the same building.
-Not only is it picturesque, but the food is very good, with a menu that changes seasonally.
+Not only is it picturesque, but the food is very good, with a menu that changes seasonally — though the mac and cheese is a hit year-round.
 (Note: reservations are recommended!)
-For a more casual experience, or just to pop in and check out the space, check out their bar and lounge, or have a drink on their patio during the summer.
+For a more casual experience, check out their bar and lounge, or have one of their excellent cocktails on their patio during the summer.